BailOutHere/TeleRSA/README.md

 # TeleRSA
-Secure communication utilizing telegram as a transport layer.
+POC for secure communication utilizing telegram as a transport layer.

+Just a small project done for practice, this is NOT fit for use for any reason other than personal interest or experimentation/development.